For espresso aficionados, no ordinary drip coffee maker can recreate the thick, concentrated bliss of a freshly pulled shot.

 An Overview of Espresso machines

-An espresso machine is a sophisticated piece of equipment that forces hot water through finely-ground coffee beans at high pressure, extracting the flavor and aroma to produce a shot of espresso.
+An espresso machine is a sophisticated piece of equipment that forces hot water through finely ground coffee beans at high pressure, extracting the flavor and aroma to produce a thick and intense small shot of coffee.

 You can either consume these rich shots of coffee as is or turn them into other fancy espresso drinks like Cappuccino, Latte, or Americano to name a few.